nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

 It's worth noting a couple of key details in this manifest:

-- The cert-manager annotation is present in the metadata – this enables the cert-manager integration, and tells
-- cert-manager which ClusterIssuer configuration it should use for the certificates.
+- The cert-manager annotation is present in the metadata – this enables the cert-manager integration, and tells cert-manager which ClusterIssuer configuration it should use for the certificates.
+- There are two Listeners configured, a http Listener on port 80, and a https Listener on port 443.
-- There are two Listeners configured – the http listener on port 80 is required for the HTTP01 ACME challenge to work.
+  - The http Listener on port 80 is required for the HTTP01 ACME challenge to work.
+This is because as part of the HTTP01 Challenge, a temporary HTTPRoute will be created by cert-manager to solve the ACME challenge, and this HTTPRoute requires a Listener on port 80.
+See the [HTTP01 Gateway API solver documentation](https://cert-manager.io/docs/configuration/acme/http01/#configuring-the-http-01-gateway-api-solver) for more information.
+  - The https Listener on port 443 is the Listener we will use in our HTTPRoute in the next step.
+Cert-manager will create a Certificate for this Listener block.
 - The hostname needs to set to the required value.
 A new certificate will be issued from the `letsencrypt-prod` ClusterIssuer for the domain, e.g. "cafe.example.com", once the ACME challenge is successful.

 Once the certificate has been issued, cert-manager will create a Certificate resource on the cluster and the `cafe-secret` Secret containing the signed keypair in the same Namespace as the Gateway.
-We can verify the secret has been created successfully using `kubectl`.
+We can verify the Secret has been created successfully using `kubectl`.
 Note it will take a little bit of time for the Challenge to complete and the Secret to be created: